dbmdz/flusswerk/README.md

 ## Isolating messages with suppliers

-By using the same instance of an abstractDigipressReader, transformer or writer for every message it is easy to introduce side-effects and thread-safety issues.
+By using the same instance of a reader, transformer or writer for every message it is easy to introduce side-effects and thread-safety issues.
 Therefore, `FlowBuilder` supports Suppliers to create a new instance for every message.

 This example uses a custom Supplier implementation for `Reader` and a supplier lambda for `Transformer`.
 The same instance of `Writer` is used for every message: